GiorgiSvanishvili/triage-beta-tool/README.md

-# Triage Tool Beta
+# Triage Tool

 ## What It Is

-The **Triage Tool Beta** is a web app that helps healthcare providers decide if a patient needs **Emergency Room (ER) care** or can be **safely discharged**.
-It analyzes 9 patient features, like oxygen levels, blood pressure, and symptoms (e.g., chest pain), using machine learning.
+The **Triage Tool** was developed as a pre-triage application to assist individuals outside hospital environments in identifying potential emergency conditions, enabling timely intervention.
+It analyzes 17 patient features, like oxygen levels, blood pressure, and symptoms (e.g., chest pain), using machine learning.

 **Benefits**:
+- Predicts needs_er using a RandomForestClassifier trained on synthetic data.
-- **Safe**: Detects 95.1% of ER cases, ensuring critical patients are identified.
+- Detects more than 95% of ER cases, ensuring critical patients are identified.
-- **Accurate**: Correctly predicts 92.3% of cases.
+- Supports input of vital signs, symptoms, and medical history.
-- **Easy to Use**: Simple web interface for entering patient data.
+- Simple web interface for entering patient data.

-This beta uses synthetic data for testing.
-It predicts based on clinical rules (e.g., low oxygen or chest pain = ER).
-Future versions will use real patient data.
+- Deployable via Streamlit for user-friendly interaction.

 ## How to Run